icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 :::note

-The value of some parameters, such as the id of the Healthcare Element, its author or the responsible Data Owner will be filled automatically by the backend.
+If not specified, the value of the following parameters will be automatically set by the iCure Back-End:

+* id (to a random UUID)
+* created (to the current timestamp)
+* modified (to the current timestamp)
+* author (to the id of the user who created this Healthcare Element)
+* responsible (to the id of the Data Owner id who created this Healthcare Element)
+* healthElementId (to the id of the current Healthcare Element)
+* valueDate (to the current timestamp)
+* openingDate (to the current timestamp)

 :::

 When creating a new Healthcare Element, you must specify the Patient it is associated to.
-If the method runs successfully, the Promise will return the newly created Healthcare Element as it is on the database.
+If the method runs successfully, the Promise will return the newly created Healthcare Element.
 It is also possible to create a series of Healthcare Elements that describe a medical history.
 In a medical history, the healthcare elements share the same `healthcareElementId`